nutirition-positions/nutrition-positions.github.io/index.md

 Matthew Mackenzie (At the time starving Geology Major)
 - It's pretty impressive, but I don't like the green bar at the bottom having a bunch of white below it
-- The logo is pretty gnar
+- The logo is pretty gnarly

 Dani LaBelle (Liberal Arts Major and a very particular eater) -The homepage looks neat and clean, love the logo on the background